President Trump's Foxconn Promise, So Far Unfulfilled

 "So, I think we need to take a deep breath and say tax credits are important.
 But we don't make decision solely based on tax credits," Yeung told reporters.

-Now, there are unconfirmed reports that Gou, the Foxconn chief, is heading to the White House for meetings this week.
-Foxconn officials also say they're ramping up building the manufacturing plant in Racine County.
+There are unconfirmed reports that Terry Gou, the Foxconn chief, is heading to the White House for meetings this week.
+Foxconn officials also say they are ramping up building the manufacturing plant in Racine County.

-From the edge of the 1,200 acre Foxconn manufacturing property, an observer can see that the farms once on this land are gone.
+From the edge of the 1,200-acre Foxconn manufacturing property, an observer can see that the farms once on this land are gone.
 A lot of the ground is bare.
-Foxconn has put up only one building, what it calls a multi-purpose structure.
+Foxconn has put up only one building, what it calls a multipurpose structure.
 Earth movers, sometimes in groups of three or four, are hauling around piles of dirt.

 Around the perimeter of the property, roads are being widened.
-Racine County Executive Jonathan Delagrave, says he's happy with the pace of construction.
+Racine County Executive Jonathan Delagrave says he is happy with the pace of construction.
 "Look, you can see the transformation happening.
 And, it's really ...
-I think a great thing for us, " Delagrave said.
+I think a great thing for us, " he said.

 But some residents here remain skeptical that the jobs will ever come.
-Recently, Foxconn Chairman Terry Gou said he's scaling back his company duties as he runs for Taiwan's presidency.
+Recently, Gou said he is scaling back his company duties as he runs for Taiwan's presidency.
 Resident Jeff Loken says that could be a problem.
 "He was the main pipeline for President Trump to get this agreement.
 So what happens now?
 Terry Gou isn't going to be in charge.
 Someone else is, presumably.
 Is he going to go along with the same thing?"
 Loken asked.

-There's even uncertainty among Wisconsin business leaders who have supported Foxconn, like Metropolitan Milwaukee Association of Commerce President Tim Sheehy.
-He says it's time for some real benchmarks to be met.
+There's even uncertainty among Wisconsin business leaders who have supported Foxconn, like Tim Sheehy, the Metropolitan Milwaukee Association of Commerce president.
+Sheehy says it's time for some real benchmarks to be met.
 "That at some point this summer, the [manufacturing] building starts to go up, the capital equipment comes in and the jobs start to flow.
-Up until that point, everybody will be at some point of unease," Sheehy said.
+Up until that point, everybody will be at some point of unease," he said.

 It's that unease that has surrounded this ambitious plan from the very beginning.

-Over the weekend, as President Trump held a rally in Wisconsin, his campaign press secretary told the Milwaukee Journal Sentinel that she doesn't know why the state's governor isn't more "optimistic and hopeful" that Foxconn will bring the promised 13,000 jobs to the state.
+Over the weekend, as Trump held a rally in Wisconsin, his campaign press secretary told the Milwaukee Journal Sentinel that she doesn't know why the state's governor isn't more "optimistic and hopeful" that Foxconn will bring the promised 13,000 jobs to the state.
 She encouraged him to work with the president and company to "make sure those jobs come here."

 But with up to $3 billion in state tax credits on the table, officials and residents across Wisconsin are still looking for the jobs that money was supposed to lure.